We've Upgraded Our Technology for Spotting 'Invisible' Gas Leaks

 The combination of the camera and tablet allows us to archive the measurements and save a colorized video of the leak.
 With our leak-detection technology, we often find more leaks than the customer was aware of.
 Now we can quantify those leaks and help you save time and money.

 If you'd like to put our thermal camera and tablet to work, all you need to do is call us at 780-437-0640 or contact us online.
-Ensure you're up to date with all Edmonton Valve & Fitting news and product launches - follow us on LinkedIn today!
+Also ensure you're up to date with all Edmonton Valve & Fitting news and product launches by following us on LinkedIn.